zainz23/Exblock/README.md

 To play our demo level, please locate to the red area all the way in the back right of the map (facing the stair case in the beginning).
 Hit the Castle Raid button to play the level.

+## Troubleshooting
+1. Delete the SteamVR folder
+2. Go to the Unity asset store and install a fresh SteamVR package.
+3. Import

 # Extras/Tools/Credits